 Well that’s easy: under chicken shawarma, of course!
 There are lots of ways to use this rice as a side dish, and I find it is an easy way to dress up any chicken dinner.
 You could also season and grill or pan-fry pork chops to serve with this rice – any vaguely middle eastern flavors will work well as far as seasoning goes – and whatever you do, don’t forget the crunchy salad on the side.

-In a fine mesh seive, rinse your rice until the water runs clear.
+- In a fine mesh sieve, rinse your rice until the water runs clear.
 Set rice aside.

-Add rice, turmeric, and 1/4 teaspoon salt.
+- Add rice, butter, turmeric, and 1/4 teaspoon salt.
 Stir briefly, and bring back to a boil.

-Reduce the heat to medium-low and add the onion.
+- Reduce the heat to medium-low and add the onions.
 Saute until translucent.

-Add the cooked rice and toss everything together.
+- Add the cooked rice and toss everything together.
 Cook for a few more minutes until everything is heated through and well incorporated.
+Taste, and adjust seasonings if desired.

 - Store leftovers in an airtight container in the refrigerator for up to a week.